Presta Valve Explained: How to Inflate, Maintain, and Choose the Right Bike Valve

 Inflate and Deflate a Presta Valve (Tools & Quick Steps)

-To deflate, fully unscrew the lock-nut, press the tip gently to let air out slowly, and stop when you reach your target pressure; reseal the lock-nut and replace the valve cap.
-For maintenance, keep the valve cap on when not in use, check for leaks, verify the lock-nut turns smoothly, and replace the valve core or inner tube if air loss persists.
-This keeps your freedom to ride without surprises.
+For ongoing maintenance, keep the valve cap on when not in use.
+Check for leaks regularly, verify the lock nut turns smoothly, and replace the valve core or inner tube if air loss persists.

 How Presta Valves Work (Parts, Sealing, Threaded Stem)